 Instructions

-In a large skillet, or shallow Dutch oven, heat oil over medium-high heat.
+- In a large skillet, or braiser or Dutch oven, heat olive oil over medium-high heat.
 Add the onion and sauté, stirring often, until tender and golden, 5 minutes.
-Turn heat to medium, add the veggies, garlic and ginger, and saute 4-5 minutes.
+Turn heat to medium, add the veggies, garlic and ginger, and sauté 4-5 minutes until tender-crisp.

+- Add spices and bay leaf, and stir one minute, toasting the spices.
 Remove one cup of the mixture and set aside.

-Add spices and bay leaf, and stir one minute, toasting the spices.
-Drain the rice and add it along with veggie stock and salt.

-While it is simmering make the Cilantro Mint Chutney
+- While it is simmering, make the Cilantro Mint Chutney!

-Uncover the Vegetarian Biryani and fluff up with a fork.
-Top with the toasted cashew and cilantro.
-Serve with optional Chutney.
+- Uncover the Biryani and fluff up with a fork.
+Top with the toasted cashews and cilantro.

 Notes